google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

 using Stationary or Seated VR it is possible to end up facing a wall with no ability to turn in the physical world.
 So we allow the user to rotate the camera using the controller.
-In the WebVR Labs using the left or right pad on the Daydream Controller will rotate the camera.
+In the WebVR Labs using the left or right pad on the Daydream Controller rotates the camera.

 To prevent discomfort when we move the camera in this way we reduce the amount of peripheral vision by applying a restricted view across the camera.
 This is